Cultivating Love – by Addison Albright

 Published in eBook format on June 9, 2009 at Loose ID.

 NOTE: This edition is NO LONGER AVAILABLE FOR SALE.
 I have, however, given it a thorough facelift and an expansion.
-The second edition will be available at JMS Books, LLC in ebook format on June 24th and in print format on June 30th.
+The second edition is now available at JMS Books, LLC in ebook formats and in paperback.

 Heat Rating: 4 flames – Explicit – Intimate scenes are described using more graphic terms.